defuj/printhub-script/readme.md

 3. Print Image from URL with alignment option.
 4. Print text with various options like bold, underline, alignment, and text size.
 5. Print text in two columns.
+6. **Print text in multiple columns (3+)** - Perfect for tables with quantity, price, and more. 🆕
-6. Print dashed lines.
+7. Print dashed lines.
-7. Print line breaks.
+8. Print line breaks.
-8. Supports two paper sizes: "58mm" and "80mm".
+9. Supports two paper sizes: "58mm" and "80mm".
 9. Supports connecting to Bluetooth thermal printers.
 10. Supports connecting to USB thermal printers.
 11. Compatible with modern browsers such as Chrome, Firefox, and Edge.